 - A broadcast texting feature to message many patients at once

 - A live website chat for practices that want to quickly acquire patients

 If you want more information on these features, you can learn more here.

-With the latest drastic changes in the way healthcare needs to be delivered to patients in isolation due to COVID-19, we decided to put together a guide to telehealth, in addition to a shortlist of HIPAA compliant telehealth platforms (including our competition), for people to look into.
+With the latest drastic changes in the way healthcare needs to be delivered to patients in isolation due to COVID-19, we decided to put together a guide to telehealth, in addition to a shortlist of HIPAA compliant telehealth platforms, for people to look into.

 What is Telehealth?

 The United States Health Resources and Services Administration (HRSA) defines telehealth as the use of electronic information and telecommunication technologies to support and promote long-distance clinical health care, patient and professional health-related education, public health and health administration.

 With the rapid spread of COVID-19, telehealth is now more important than ever before.
 Here is how you can take advantage of telemedicine to best protect your patients.